dhivyapadmanaban/MechaCar_Statistical_Analysis/README.md

 ### Data - Statistical Test

-  To perform this **ANOVA test**, we would need one continous, numerical variable for the dependent variable and COST would satisfy that requirement.
+  To perform this **ANOVA test**, we would need one continuous, numerical variable for the dependent variable and COST would satisfy that requirement.
 For the independent variable specification when using ANOVA, we could compare vehicles of the same class using multiple categorical variables which would be the different vehicles for comparison.

   We need to use R's aov() method to run the ANOVA test and R's summary() function to retrieve the summary statistics which has the p-value to determine the analysis.

   ![image](https://user-images.githubusercontent.com/83181834/128781900-e2eefaa6-05b1-4e6a-be39-798657e66230.png)

   If the p-value is below 0.05, we have sufficient statistical reasoning to reject null hypothesis and determine the means of all groups are same.
-In any case, the ANOVA test can prove quite useful for comparing the means of a continous numerical variable across multiple categorical variables and could aid AutosRU in understanding better how their prototype fares against the competition.
+In any case, the ANOVA test can prove quite useful for comparing the means of a continuous numerical variable across multiple categorical variables and could aid AutosRU in understanding better how their prototype fares against the competition.